Proton Mail vs Gmail: Which Is Best in 2025?

 IMAP support

-Both, Gmail and Proton Mail come with IMAP support so that you can link your mailbox to third-party clients like Thunderbird, Outlook and Apple Mail.
-However, Proton Mail limits access to this feature to paying users so that Gmail is the better option if you want to use your emails for free in Thunderbird or K9 on Android, for example.
+Both, Gmail and Proton Mail come with IMAP support so that you can link your mailbox to third-party clients like Thunderbird, Outlook, and Apple Mail.
+However, Proton Mail limits access to this feature to paying users.
+If you want to use your emails for free in Thunderbird or K9 on Android, for example then Gmail is the better option.

 Encryption

 Gmail uses Transport Layer Security (TLS) to encrypt data when it’s sent between the user device and Google’s servers.
-Using TLS is standard practice for emails, it’s creating a tunnel where the emails are being sent through protected with a layer of encryption.
+Using TLS is standard practice for emails, and it works by creating a tunnel where the emails are sent through protected with a layer of encryption.
 However, within this tunnel, the emails are still sent in plain text, so not encrypted, and are at risk of being scooped up by malicious actors or three letter agencies like the NSA.
-Gmail also encrypts emails on Google servers, but has access to the encryption keys.
+Gmail also encrypts emails on Google servers but has access to the encryption keys.
 Proton Mail uses TLS as well to send normal emails.
-However, in Proton Mail you also have the option to end-to-end encrypt emails to other Proton Mail users or with PGP, and you can send password-protected emails to, for instance, Gmail users, which are then also end-to-end encrypted.
+However, in Proton Mail you also have the option to end-to-end encrypt emails to other Proton Mail users or with PGP, and you can send password-protected emails to Gmail users and others, which are then also end-to-end encrypted.

 Pricing